let's talk

 This illustration shows how much it costs to develop a website like Facebook

-The company was founded in 2008 in San Francisco, with a $15 billion revenue in 2022.
+The company was founded in 2008 in San Francisco, and in 2022 its revenue reached $15 billion revenue.

 • Google Maps API